 More recently, she held a series of high-ranking jobs in the UN.
 She served as deputy special representative of the UN Secretary-General responsible for the rule of law at the UN peacekeeping mission in Haiti, then as special representative of the UN Secretary-General for Justice Support in Haiti.
 In 2018, Secretary-General Guterres appointed her as his special advisor on rule of law under the Global Focal Point initiative.
 UN leaders later adopted her recommendations for restructuring the initiative.

 Her remarkable career also includes experience in civil society.
-Between 2007 and 2009, she served as regional director for Southern and East Africa at the National Democratic Institute—a prominent NGO engaged in democracy promotion and linked to the U.S. Democratic Party.
+Between 2007 and 2009, she served as regional director for Southern and East Africa at the National Democratic Institute—a prominent nongovernmental engaged in democracy promotion and linked to the U.S. Democratic Party.

 She was awarded a Rotary International Postgraduate Fellowship to Nepal where she conducted research on women's and children's rights.
 In addition, she received certificates of merit and distinction from the University of St. Andrews in Scotland before attending law school.
 Ambassador Page is an elected member of the American Academy of Diplomacy, a board member of Road Scholar, and a member of the Association of Black American Ambassadors.